 Somewhere in the middle of these years (early 2000’s), every hospital staff person who entered a patient’s room began donning gowns, gloves, and masks – a new set for every room.
-This was not so that they wouldn’t catch what the patient had, but to keep bugs away from their fragile lungs just in case they were carrying something.
+This was not so that they wouldn’t catch what the patient had, but to keep bugs away from their patients' fragile lungs just in case they were carrying something.

 Our Great Strides fundraising walk used to be a fair-like festival of food, rides, games, swims, and hikes.
 It was summer’s celebratory highlight to get so many CF families and friends, plus doctors and nurses all together -- people walking the same walk.
 Then the doctors told us about the new, six feet apart rule in order to keep CF people from sharing bugs, so organizers handed out matching T-shirts to CFers, to identify from whom to stay six feet away, which put a damper on the day.